rajneesh069/DSA/README.md

     }

     static void dfs(int vertex, int parent, ArrayList<ArrayList<Integer>> graph, int depth[], int height[]) {
-        // context of this is the whole vertex
         // do something when you enter the vertex/enter the recursion for (int child : graph.get(vertex)) {
             if (child == parent) {